mmonroe3195/mmonroe3195.github.io/documentation/set-up.md

 ## Prerequisites

 Power BI Desktop is a requirement for this project since we do all our analytics work with Power BI.
 Power BI can only be run on Windows computers.
-If you have access to a Mac, it may be possible to [run Windows apps like Power BI](https://www.macworld.com/article/668848/best-virtual-machine-software-for-mac.html).

 ## Installation Requirements for Daily Python Script/ Power BI Analysis